 On a hot and sunny day these babies will definitely keep your car cooler as long as you’re willing to put up with installing and removing them.
 The Heatshield sunshade is custom-cut for your Tesla Model S making it a near perfect fit.
 The material on both sides of the product was smooth and even.
 They have a nice stiffness to them that allows you to bend them into place for maximum coverage.
 Somewhat like extra strong aluminum foil.
 The two materials, reflecting facing out and matte facing in are nicely stitched all the way around that made me feel these would last a while.

-This review is based on the standard Silver edition being offered directly through Heatshield at $39.95 We’ve been told that Heatshield has since come out with a new “Gold Series” version of the Tesla Model S sunshade being carried by EVannex.
-The new Gold Series sunshade has a gold reflective front and dark ‘blackout’ properties on the inside.
-Learn more by clicking on each respective image.
+This review is based on the standard Silver edition being offered directly through Heatshield at $39.95 Heatshield has since come out with a new “Gold Series” version of the Tesla Model S sunshade which features a gold reflective front and dark ‘blackout’ properties on the inside.